-BACHELOR OF COUNSELLING YEAR THREE

-(120 credits)

-BACHELOR OF COUNSELLING YEAR TWO

-(120 credits)

-BACHELOR OF COUNSELLING YEAR ONE

-(120 credits)

-CERTIFICATE IN STUDY AND CAREER PREPARATION (60 credits, Level 4)
+BACHELOR OF COUNSELLING YEAR THREE (120 credits) BACHELOR OF COUNSELLING YEAR TWO (120 credits) BACHELOR OF COUNSELLING YEAR ONE (120 credits) CERTIFICATE IN STUDY AND EMPLOYMENT PATHWAYS (60 credits, Level 4)

-BACHELOR O FCOUNSELLING

-Prepares for professional counselling and other roles within social service agencies, community development settings, churches, private practice, schools and post graduate research.
+BACHELOR OF COUNSELLING Prepares for professional counselling and other roles within social service agencies, community development settings, churches, private practice, schools and post graduate research.
 Our degree is unique in that it: educates theologically reflective professional counsellors; establishes a relational understanding of people made in the image of a social God as a basis for working with people towards healing and wholeness; employs group-practices to develop courageous self-awareness and the ability to effectively encounter others at depth; and engages with a range of well-established counselling theories and practices including person centred and narrative therapies.

-360 credits

-Minimum three years full-time
+Credits 360 credits Completion Time Minimum three years full-time

-CERTIFICATE IN STUDY AND CAREER PREPARATION

 Goal Develops key skills, capabilities, knowledge and attributes needed to succeed in tertiary education including degree level and provides a foundation for students wanting to continue into Laidlaw programmes in Theology, Teaching or Counselling.

-The programme focuses on four key areas: Academic reading, writing, and communication; Managing your study and learning; Encountering the Bible; and Faith in Action.
+Focus The programme focuses on four key areas: Academic reading, writing, and communication; Managing your study and learning; Encountering the Bible; and Faith in Action.
+Credits One semester One semester

-Credits 30 credits

-Completion Time One semester

-CERTIFICATE IN STUDY AND CAREER PREPARATION
+CERTIFICATE IN STUDY AND EMPLOYMENT PATHWAYS